 I focused on counting and my breath, clearing my mind of everything else.
 Here’s how the mini meditation works:

 I was recommended to do this at the same time every day and when I was stressed.
 It worked great.

 Optional addition: Try counting to 4 (or less) after you exhale and before you take your next breath.

 Over time, I wound up increasing most of my counts above 4.
 Now, I do it in the car on the way to work (with my eyes open, of course).

 Seeing the positive is an important part of being happy.
-If you want more positivity in your Facebook news feed?
-If you enjoyed this content, please consider clicking this link and liking my Facebook page.
+If you want more positivity in your Facebook news feed, please consider clicking this link and liking my Facebook page.
 You’ll get inspirational stories, good news and a focus on the positive.
 (About one post a week.)
 Thanks!
 You can also sign up for my irregular email newsletter.